CalyxOS/calyxos.org/pages/docs/guide/getting-started/index.md

 1. Select the timeout timeframe

 To set Bluetooth timeout:
-1. Open Settings from the application page
+1. Open Settings from the app page
 1. Select Connected Devices
 1. Select Bluetooth timeout
 1. Select the timeout timeframe

 ## Updates

 Installing updates is one of the most important things you can do to keep your phone secure.

 CalyxOS provides automatic, monthly (at least), over-the-air security updates for the operating system to keep your phone up to date.

 In order to keep apps updated, follow these steps:

 * F-Droid will notify you of app updates.
-* To make F-Droid automatically install application updates, open F-Droid, go to Settings and enable "Automatically install updates".
+* To make F-Droid automatically install app updates, open F-Droid, go to Settings and enable "Automatically install updates".
 * To update apps via Aurora Store, open Aurora Store, press the "Updates" tab at the bottom, then press "Update All".

-Note: Aurora will say that it is updating "Google Player Services" but this does nothing.

 ## CalyxOS Limitations - CalyxOS versus Stock Android

 CalyxOS does have several limitations.
-By removing Google Play services from the device, several applications will no longer work in CalyxOS:
+By removing Google Play services from the device, several apps will no longer work in CalyxOS:
-* Google pay (and most other payment apps)
+* Google Pay (and many other payment apps)
+* Some banks may actively block custom ROMs (including CalyxOS) via Play Integrity
-* Second line apps (line2, google voice, mysudo)
+* Second line apps (Line2, Google Voice, MySudo)
-* Steam, a game store site and application, does not work on CalyxOS.

 Things that do work:
 * Most popular apps will work e.g. Google Maps, WhatsApp, Uber, Lyft, Instagram, Spotify.